Gui774ume/ebpfkit-monitor/README.md

   ebpfkit-monitor [command]

 Available Commands:
-  help        Help about any command map         prints information about one or multiple maps prog        prints information about one or multiple programs
+  graph       graph generates a graphviz representation of the ELF file help        Help about any command map         prints information about one or multiple maps prog        prints information about one or multiple programs report      prints summarized information about the maps and programs

 Flags:
   -a, --asset string   path to the eBPF asset (ELF format expected)